Eligibility

 How much can I contribute to my retirement account?

-There is a limit to the total amount of voluntary contributions that can be made in a calendar year.
+There is a limit to the total amount of pre-tax voluntary contributions that can be made in a calendar year.

-• Rule #1 - Employer contributions are calculated on compensation, up to a maximum of $345,000 per year;
+• Rule #1 - Employer contributions are calculated on compensation, up to a maximum of $350,000 per year;

-• Rule #2 - Voluntary contributions must be no more than $23,000 (if 50 or older or will turn 50 by the end of 2024, you can make $7,500 in catch-up contributions for a maximum total of $30,500).
+• Rule #2 - Voluntary contributions must be no more than $23,500 (if 50 or older or will turn 50 by the end of 2024, you can make $7,500 in pre-tax catch-up contributions for a maximum total of $31,000).

-• Rule #3 - Employer contributions plus voluntary contributions must be no more than $69,000 (if 50 or older or will turn 50 by the end of 2024, your total contribution maximum is $76,500).
+• Rule #3 - Employer contributions plus voluntary contributions must be no more than $70,000 (if 50 or older or will turn 50 by the end of 2025, your total contribution maximum is $77,500).

 AIARC will perform the maximum contribution tests using the rules above to determine if your requested amount exceeds the allowable limit.
 If your amount exceeds, the limit, AIARC will notify you.